ksd3/rinexpy/native/README.md

 Optional C++ acceleration for [`rinexpy`](https://github.com/ksd3/rinexpy).

-This package contains a single compiled extension (`rinexpy_native._ext`) that replaces the OBS3 fixed-width decoder with a hand-tuned C++17 implementation.
-Once installed, `rinexpy.obs3` auto-detects it and uses it transparently — there is **no** API change on the rinexpy side.
+A single compiled extension (`rinexpy_native._ext`) that replaces the OBS3 fixed-width decoder with a C++17 implementation.
+Once installed, `rinexpy.obs3` picks it up and uses it transparently.

-## Why a separate package?
+The rinexpy API doesn't change.

+## Separate package

-`rinexpy` itself is intentionally pure-Python: a clone + `uv sync` works on any Python 3.11+ on any OS without a compiler.
-Some users want extra speed at the cost of a compiled wheel;
-that's what this package is for.
+rinexpy stays pure-Python so a clone plus `uv sync` works on any Python 3.11+ on any OS without a compiler.
+Some users want extra speed at the cost of a compiled wheel; that's what this package is for.

 From the parent repo: